 When we execute above sql query, we will get the result will be like as shown below.

-Following sql statement will return an employee details whose salary column value matches with at least one value with the data returned by subquery and that value must be preceded by comparison operators.
+The following sql statement will return employee details whose salary column value matches with at least one value with the data returned by subquery and that value must be preceded by comparison operators.

 SELECT * FROM EmployeeDetails WHERE salary > SOME(SELECT salary FROM EmployeeDetails WHERE salary >25000)

-When we execute above query, we will get the result like as shown below.
+When we execute the above query, we will get the result as shown below.